Geodan/geoviewer-config/meta-api.md

 ### Admin service

-For administrating viewers, some request at a meta level are needed. (*In the first implementation everything will be available for eveyone, except for the layers?*)
+For administrating viewers, some request at a meta level are needed. (*In the first implementation everything will be available for everyone, except for the layers?*) In the future implementing searching and paging might be necessary (see google style guide)

 Return the metadata of the tools that are available for this customer.